4 Steps To Networking Success

 Look for common ground.

-Naval recruits who followed the Naval veteran college professor’s advice were more successful in the Navy than recruits who did not.
+Naval recruits who followed the Naval veteran Professor’s original steps were more successful in the Navy than recruits who did not.
 What works for naval recruits can work for you.

-You ask for help if a situation arises in which you need help.
-Do not invent a reason to ask for help.
 You do not have to like or agree with people to take these steps.
-Avoiding judgments and looking for commonalities will give people reasons to listen to you, even if you have different perspectives.
+Seeing opportunity and looking for commonalities will give people reasons to listen to you, even if you have different perspectives.
+Ask for advice if a situation arises in which you need advice.
+Do not invent a reason to ask for advice.

-Make your networking more effective by asking the right people for help in particular situations.
-The “right” people are the people whose behavior style and guiding values match the situation.
+Make your networking more effective by asking the right people for advice in particular situations.
+The “right” people are the people whose behavior style and guiding value skills match the situation.

 Offering Help